django/deps/draft/email-providers.md

 * If neither `using` nor `connection` is given, the default provider is used.

-* `using` affects how a message is sent, so is an option to the APIs that initiate sending—*not* APIs that construct a message to be sent later.
+* `using` affects how a message is sent, so it's an option to the APIs that initiate sending—*not* APIs that construct a message to be sent later.
 (So `using` is *not* an EmailMessage attribute or constructor option.
 If it were, `providers[alias].send_messages([msg1, msg2])` would be ambiguous.
 See